rakena/storage-dotnet-encryption-using-keyvault-example/README.md

 <add key="VaultUri" value="<>"/>

-When you finished, you should be able to successfully build and run the application, which will present a console UI which you can use for testing it.
+After completing these steps you should be able to successfully build and run the application, which will present a console UI which you can use for testing.

 ## About the code